Working, Internships and Graduate Employment

 Our institutional commitment to employability has made us the University of Choice for employers.
 UL graduates consistently enjoy the highest level of graduate employment nationally.
-At 72%, the employment rate for UL graduates trends at more than 20% above the average for the university sector.
-For doctoral graduates, graduate employment stands at 94%.
+At 96%, the employment rate for UL graduates remains steadily high.
+UL is also ranked in the Top 200 Global Universities for Graduate Employability (source: QS Graduate Employability Rankings 2022).
 In recent years, UL’s clear positioning in the employability domain has been endorsed by a number of awards, both national and international including the National Employability Challenge, the Graduate of the Year and the World Association for Cooperative Education Roll of Honour.

-The findings of the 2018 UL Graduate Outcome Survey can be found here
+The findings of the UL Graduate Outcome Surveys can be found here

 Note, for information on COVID-19 and the Third Level Graduate Scheme, please see here.